Marcus Garvey: Forming the UNIA: 1914–1916

 Garvey arrived back in Jamaica in July 1914.
 There, he saw his article for Tourist republished in The Gleaner.
 He began earning money selling greeting and condolence cards that he had imported from Britain, before later switching to selling tombstones.

 Also in July 1914, Garvey launched the Universal Negro Improvement Association and African Communities League, commonly abbreviated as UNIA.
 Adopting the motto of "One Aim.
 One God.
 One Destiny", it declared its commitment to "establish a brotherhood among the black race, to promote a spirit of race pride, to reclaim the fallen and to assist in civilising the backward tribes of Africa."
 Initially, it had only a few members.
 Many Jamaicans were critical of the group's prominent use of the term "Negro", a term that was often employed as an insult: Garvey, however, embraced the term with reference to black people of African descent.

 Garvey became UNIA's president and travelling commissioner; it was initially based out of his hotel room in Orange Street, Kingston.
-It portrayed itself not as a political organization but as a charitable club, focused on work to help the poor and to ultimately establish a vocational training college modelled on Washington's Tuskegee Institute in Alabama.
+It portrayed itself not as a political organization but as a charitable club, focused on work to help the poor and to ultimately establish a vocational training college modelled on Booker T. Washington's Tuskegee Institute in Alabama.
 Garvey wrote to Washington and received a brief, if encouraging reply; Washington died shortly after.
 UNIA officially expressed its loyalty to the British Empire, King George V, and the British effort in the ongoing First World War.
 In April 1915, British Brigadier-general Leonard Shadwell Blackden lectured to the group on the war effort; Garvey endorsed Blackden's calls for more Jamaicans to sign up to fight for the Empire on the Western Front.
 The group also sponsored musical and literary evenings as well as a February 1915 elocution contest, at which Garvey took first prize.

 In August 1914, Garvey attended a meeting of the Queen Street Baptist Literary and Debating Society, where he met Amy Ashwood, recently graduated from the Westwood Training College for Women.
-She joined UNIA and rented a better premises for them to use as their headquarters, secured using her father's credit.
+She joined UNIA and rented better premises for them to use as their headquarters, secured using her father's credit.
 She and Garvey embarked on a relationship, which was opposed by her parents.
 In 1915, they secretly became engaged.
 When she suspended the engagement, he threatened to commit suicide, at which she resumed it.

 I was openly hated and persecuted by some of these colored men of the island who did not want to be classified as Negroes but as white.